g-edgah/g-edgah/README.md

 ## 👋 Hi, I'm g-edgah

 Welcome to my digital workshop!
-I'm a **software developer** and **cybersecurity expert** with a background in engineering who's passionate about building applications that are both elegant and secure.
+I'm a **software developer** and **cybersecurity expert** with a background in engineering.
+I'm passionate about building applications that are both elegant and secure.

 ---